Many investors are surprised to learn that the single-family rental market has a larger valuation than the multifamily market.

 Tax laws in the United States are extremely friendly to real estate investors.
 Items such as repairs and maintenance, property management and leasing fees, property taxes and insurance, and mortgage interest are fully tax deductible for SFR investors.

-Residential rental property is also depreciated over a period of 27.5 years compared to 39 years for other types of commercial real estate.
+Residential rental property is also depreciated over a period of 27.5 years.
+Significantly less compared to 39 years for other types of commercial real estate.
 The faster depreciation of single family rental homes can help residential real estate investors shelter more income by paying less in taxes.

 The Best Single Family Real Estate